SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 **`accessToken`** [string | Function][required]

 accessToken can be a string or a function as well, it is for authentication purposes.
-If you would like to generate accesstoken programatically you can use _codeLogin_ function from [sn-authentication-oidc-react](https://github.com/SenseNet/sn-client/tree/develop/packages/sn-authentication-oidc-react) package.
+If you would like to generate access token programmatically you can use _codeLogin_ function from [sn-authentication-oidc-react](https://github.com/SenseNet/sn-client/tree/develop/packages/sn-authentication-oidc-react) package.

 ```shell
 npm install @sensenet/authentication-oidc-react